utkukaratas/HazelBase/README.md

   * clients for popular languages.
   * all sorts of integrations (S3, other databases, etc..)
   * all this in a simple to deploy package (nothing beats "java -jar" (well, except a Go binary))) and performant.
+  * HAZELCAST IS THE BACKBONE FOR YOUR WHOLE BACKEND.

 Sitting on top all that; why don't we use it: